 5. Break Stereotypes and Experience New Cultures

 Conversely, teach your friends and family back home about the people and their cultures that you have learned about.
 Instill in them the same curiosity about differences and appreciation of similarities across cultures that they might have never thought to consider.
-Keep an open mind and an open heart and never stop sharing everything that it means to be a global citizen.
+Keep an open mind and an open heart and never stop sharing everything that it means to be a global citizen, gaining rich international experiences for youth.

 Excited to experience new cultures, but nervous about culture shock?
 Find out How to Prepare for & Deal with Culture Shock